Sarkis-Paul/Simulating-An-Aromatic-Diffuser/README.md

-# Computing Coursework: Simulating & evaluating the performance of an Aromatic Diffuser
+# Simulating & Evaluating the Performance of an Aromatic Diffuser

 ## Intoroduction